Home Search Gallery How-To Books Links Workshops About Contact

 Light comes in and bounces off the big rear mirror and is directed towards the little mirror on the front element.
 From there the light is bounced back to the film through a hole in the big rear mirror.
 This helps keep down the size.

-Nikon has more info on thhe people who designed it and the design here.
+Nikon has more info on the people who designed it and the design here.

 It takes 39mm filters screwed into the rear.
-It also can take front-mounted filters of (I think) 87mm diameter.
+It also can take front-mounted 88mm filters.

 It comes in a nice case and includes four 39mm filters: yellow, red, green and the useless ND, in addition to the L37 attached to the back of the lens.
 If someone tries to sell you one make sure to get the filters that came with it.